corefan/xenko-docs/en/manual/game-studio/index.md

 The **solution explorer** (C) displays the hierarchy of the elements of your project, such as assets, code files, packages and dependencies.
 You can create folders and objects, rename them, and move them.

 The **asset view** (D) displays the project assets.
 You can create new assets using the **New Asset** button or by dragging and dropping resource files into the asset view.
-You can also drag and drop assets from the asset view to the different editors or the property grid to create a new instance of the asset or add a reference to it.
+You can also drag and drop assets from the asset view to the different editors or the property grid to Create an instance of the asset or add a reference to it.
 By default, the asset view is in the bottom center.

 The **asset preview** tab (E) displays a preview of the selected asset.
 The preview changes based on the type of the asset you have selected.
 For example, you can play animations and sounds.
 This is a quick way to check changes to an asset when editing it in the property grid.
 By default, the asset preview is in the bottom right.